 Generally defined as efforts to bring services or information to people where they live or spend time.
 In science publishing, it usually means communicating with multipliers in a specific field and with people outside of that field to increase awareness of published content.

 A publishing procedure in tune with “open science” that aims to reduce the “publishing bias” that is thought to lead to more “positive” results and fewer “negative” results being published.
-Basically, a manuscript (with theory, methods, hypothesis, etc.) is submitted, reviewed, and accepted in principle for publication before the research is carried out.
+Basically, a manuscript (with theory, methods, planned data analysis, hypothesis, etc.) is submitted, reviewed, and accepted in principle for publication before the research is carried out.
 This manuscript is often called the “Stage 1” or “pre-registered” manuscript.
-Once the research has been carried out, the final parts of the paper (e.g., results, conclusion) are added and the final (“stage 2”) paper is published in the journal.
+Once the research has been carried out, the final parts of the paper (e.g., results, conclusion) are added and the final (“Stage 2”) paper is published in the journal.
+Several Hogrefe journals already offer authors the opportunity to publish registered reports – please refer to the respective author guidelines.

 Text und Data Mining